Biol 7083 - Community Ecology - Spring 2021

 EstimateS — R. Colwell; freeware for diversity assessments;

-within the website, see link to Anne Chao's website
+also within the website, follow the link to Anne Chao's website

 (e.g., rarefaction curves, etc.)